vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

     ![cloudformation-stack-list](./images/assess-cloudformation-stacks.png)

     If the console looks different than this, you may be using a newer version of the console.
-In that case, click on the link that has the three horizontal bars on it and then click **Previous Console**.
+In that case, use the menu on the left and click **Previous console**.

     Locate the stack you created.
 In this documentation, the name of the stack is *pww*.
 If AWS built the stack for you, it may be a much longer name that stars with "module" with a random string after that.
 Regardless, copy this stack name into a scratch file on your workstation in case you need it later.